xpepper/tracco/README.md

     https://trello.com/1/connect?key=<YOUR_DEVELOPER_PUBLIC_KEY>&name=Trello+Effort+Tracker&response_type=token&scope=read,write&expiration=never

-At the end of this process, you'll receive a valid access\_token\_key, which is needed by Trello Effort Tracker to fetch all the tracking notifications sent to the 'tracking user'.
+At the end of this process, you'll receive a valid access\_token\_key, which is needed by Tracco to fetch all the tracking notifications sent to the 'tracking user'.

 ## Usage
 The best way is to use one of the rake task defined, e.g.